loganrdennis/FleetLedger/README.md

   Odometra is a purpose-built project designed to replace SaaS tools like Quickbooks in a niche use case - owner-operated trucking companies.
 It is:

-  - Built from scratch withouth third-party SaaS integrations
+  - Built from scratch without third-party SaaS integrations
   - Designed to demonstrate full-stack infrastructure skills
   - A real-world use case from a real business
   - Fully documented, versioned, and tested for production-readiness